No Government Liability in Michigan if Engaged in a Governmental Function

-Despite this immunity, however, the state has codified six areas which are exceptions to the immunity statutes and for which governmental entities remain liable.
-If an individuals is injured while the government is engaged in conduct within one of these recognized exceptions, the injured victim is permitted to bring suit against the government to recover for his or her injuries.
+Despite this immunity, however, Michigan law outlines six exceptions to the immunity statutes and for which governmental entities remain liable.
+If an individual is injured while the government is engaged in conduct within one of these recognized exceptions, the injured victim is permitted to bring suit against the government to recover for his or her injuries.
 The exceptions are:

 - Maintenance of public highways